opensecuritycontroller/community/testing/testcases/mc_testcases.md

 **Type**: Positive

 **Description**:
-User can add a VNF (McAfee NSM e.g.) MC.
+User can add an MC.

 **Required Initial State**:
-OSC can ping the VNF Manager (NSM e.g.).
+OSC can ping the Security Manager.
+Manager Plugin has been uploaded.

 **Steps**:
 1. Launch OSC web application: https://OSC-ip-address.
 2. Login to OSC.
 3. Click OSC->Setup->Manager Connectors->Add.
-4. Type: select NSM e.g.
+4. Type: select for all the Manager Plugins the one that you want to connect.
 5. Provide a unique MC name e.g. My_MC1.
 6. Fill up NSM login credential fields.
 7. Click OK.